First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Depending on the time you finished the previous night, you may make a few changes to the itinerary here.
 Day 2 is a tour around Ho Chi Minh City.
 You can see the older stuff and look at modern-day Saigon.

-1. China Town – Buddhist and Taoist Temples 08.00-10.00
+1. China Town – Buddhist and Taoist Temples – From 08.00 to 10.00

 It is an actual small town, not just a couple of streets.
 You can try street food dim sum and sample some herbal tea.
 Make sure you look around the ornate temples.
-These are intricately styled, full of beauty and mystery.
+These are intricately styled, and full of beauty and mystery.

 The Buddhist and Taoist Temples

 The Taoist and Buddhist Temples vary in age and style.
 They are very unique to Ho Chi Minh.
-Quan An Pagoda and Ong Bon Temple are two examples of some very articulately carved places for prayer and worship.
+Quan An Pagoda and Ong Bon Temple are two examples of very articulately carved places for prayer and worship.
 There are so many Taoist and Buddhist deities worshipped here.
 Quan An, or Thien Hau, the Goddess of Mercy, is one deity worshipped here.
 Get permission for pictures and take off your shoes.
 You won’t see such architecture elsewhere!

-2. The Independence Palace – 10.30-12.30
+2. The Independence Palace – From 10.30 to 12.30

 This is in the center of Saigon and within walking distance of Saigon’s oldest streets.
 This was originally a place for the governor of Saigon, built during French Colonial times.
 It was called the Norodom Palace.
 The building was reconstructed after the American War.
-It was renamed the reunification palace.
+It was renamed the Reunification Palace.
 It is at the heart of the city center.

-The palace interior and exterior
+The palace’s interior and exterior

 Old meeting rooms, such as the Minister’s Cabinet, can be viewed inside.
 You can explore the underground old war rooms here, created to avoid heavy bombing in the American War.
 There’s a possibility to view US Military machinery all around here.